 Huayhuash Trek Cordillera Huayhuash Peru

-Having backpacked numerous parts of South America, and other parts of the world, the Huayhuash trek stands out as being the most memorable.
-From towering peaks, soaring more then 6600 meters above, to its mesmerizing Laguna’s contrasting the sky with their teal waters.
+Having backpacked around numerous parts of South America, the Huayhuash trek always stands out as being the most memorable.
+From its towering peaks, ascending more than 6600 meters, to the open sky almost touching the turquoise lagunas, the Huayhaush trek resembles heaven on earth.

-This 8-12 day hike circumnavigates the Cordillera Huayhuash mountain range (130 km or 81 miles).
-It provides the unique perspective to witness the grandeur of these mountains from every side.
-Walk amongst these colossal peaks, and visit some of the most iconic vistas in Peru.
+In fact, this 8-12 day hike circumnavigates the Cordillera Huayhuash mountain range (130 km or 81 miles).
+Therefore, you can witness a panoramic view of this rocky terrain.
+Once here, you’ll be able to walk amongst these colossal peaks, and visit some of the most iconic vistas in Peru.

-The best time to visit is during the dry season, May-September.
-Although the Huayhuash trek is possible during October and November, the weather is variable and you’re likely to get wet.
+As a precursor for this journey, the best time to visit is during the dry season, which spans from May-September.
+Although the Huayhuash trek is not an impossible feat during October-November, the climate is variable and you’re more likely to suffer from torrential weather conditions.

 Enjoy the rugged experience hiking at Extreme Altitudes-

-The lowest point of the Huayhuash trek is just around 3400 meters, however most averages 4200-4300 meters.
-Additionally, a few passes skirt 5000 meters (just under 16,500 ft).
-IT IS NOT THE DISTANCE THAT WILL LEAVE YOU BREATHLESS.
-Having learned the hard way, all I can do is encourage fellow backpackers to not repeat the same mistakes.
+Now for logistics: the lowest point of the Huayhuash trek is just around 3400 meters.
+However, most hikers scale on average 4200-4300 meters.
+Additionally, a few mountain passes skirt 5000 meters (just under 16,500 ft).
+Again, be forewarned, it is not the distance that will leave you breathless, but the altitude.
+Most importantly (having learned the hard way), I encourage fellow backpackers to be wary of their physical limitations.

 Your chance to explore Peru off the beaten track

-Most people visiting Peru stick to the, “gringo” track, heading to destinations like Machu Picchu, Cusco, Arequipa etc. Although inherently beautiful, they pale in comparison to that of the Peruvian Andes.
-If you like to adventure off the touristy path, this is definitely the trek for you.
-The Huayhuash trek can be arranged for 8, 10, and 12 day treks depending on your preference.
+Most tourists visiting Peru stick to the “gringo” track, heading to destinations like Machu Picchu, Cusco, Arequipa etc. Although inherently beautiful, they pale in comparison to that of the Peruvian Andes.
+Therefore, if you like to venture away from the touristy path, this trek is definitely for you.
+Depending on personal preference, the Huayhuash trek can be arranged for 8, 10, or 12 days.

-Your adventure begins in the bustling city of Huaraz (in North central Peru), which serves as a basecamp to the surrounding Cordilleras.
-Here, you will find yourself surrounded by the majestic peaks of the Cordillera Blanca and surrounding landscape.
-The city itself you will encounter to be full of authenticity, still untarnished like other touristy destinations of Peru.
+Subsequently, your adventure begins in the bustling city of Huaraz (in North central Peru), which serves as a basecamp to the surrounding Cordilleras.
+Here, you will find yourself surrounded by the majestic peaks of the Cordillera Blanca.
+The city itself you encounter will be full of authenticity, still untarnished from commercial tourism.

 The hiking of the Huayhuash trek begins in the town of Llamac (8 day trek), a few hours southeast of Huaraz.
-You will catch your first glimpse of the impressive Cordilleras, driving into town.
-Provided your preference, you can either begin in Llamac (10-12 day), or outside the small town of Pocpa (8 day).
+You will catch your first glimpse of the impressive Cordilleras while driving into town.
+Likewise, you can either begin this tour in Llamac (10-12 day), or outside the small town of Pocpa, depending on preference.
+(8 day)

 Backpack some of the most beautiful mountains in the world

 Words alone can not adequately describe a journey around the Cordilleras.
-You won’t understand the magnitude of these behemoth giants, Yerupajá (6617 M), Siula grande (6344 M), or Jirishanca (6126 M) until you are standing amongst them.
+The magnitude of these behemoth giants, Yerupajá (6617 M), Siula grande (6344 M), or Jirishanca (6126 M) is sublime to the highest degree.
 No matter how many pictures or videos I watched, none did the Cordilleras justice.
-It wasn’t until I was there, that I recognized the true beauty.
-Although there are several vistas, Laguna Carhuacocha, Tres Laguna’s, San Antonio pass, and Paso Yaucha stand to be the most stunning.
+Although there are several vistas, Laguna Carhuacocha, Tres Laguna’s, San Antonio pass, and Paso Yaucha are the most stunning to date.

 Touch the void at San Antonio Pass